torabzadeh/sdaza/_posts/2023-07-31-statistical-power.md

 of 3 tests is 12.6%**.
 This probability is also known as **Family-wise Error Rate (FWER)** and represents the probability of making at least one **Type I error** among the entire family (or batch) of comparisons.
-We can see that 12.6% is far from the alpha of 5% we assume for a single test.
+We can see that 12.6% is far from the $$\alpha$$ of 5% we assume for a single test.

 This is the **crux of the multiple comparison problem**.
 When you have a batch of tests, even maintaining an alpha around 0.05 in a single test, the chance of having at least one false discovery across the collection of tests is much higher and increases as the number of tests in a batch increases.
 That means some of our significant